LCA-EET/Lichdom/README.md

 - NPCs the world over were NOT recoded to treat characters drastically differently after becoming a Lich.
 In vanilla BG2, you could walk fairly freely through the streets and countrysides of Amn with a [vampire](https://baldursgate.fandom.com/wiki/Hexxat), a [drow](https://baldursgate.fandom.com/wiki/Viconia_DeVir), and a [cackling Red Wizard](https://baldursgate.fandom.com/wiki/Edwin) spamming [undead animating spells](https://baldursgate.fandom.com/wiki/Animate_Dead_(wizard)) and NPCs would probably complain most about the drow, not the small army that acts as a Faerunian version of a weapon of mass destruction (WMD) in their midst.

+- Many recruitable NPCs will react to your earnlestly seeking to become a Lich if they're in your party when it happens.

 - Ultimately, this Lichdom mod is mostly about the mechanical side of being a Lich.
-If you want a game that was built from the ground up to account for NPCs' reactions to becoming a Lich and the associated necromancy, play [_Pathfinder: Wrath of the Righteous_](https://store.steampowered.com/app/1184370/Pathfinder_Wrath_of_the_Righteous__Enhanced_Edition/) or another such game, if that exists.
+If you want a game that was built from the ground up to account for NPCs' reactions to becoming a Lich and the associated necromancy, play [_Pathfinder: Wrath of the Righteous_](https://store.steampowered.com/app/1184370/Pathfinder_Wrath_of_the_Righteous__Enhanced_Edition/) or another relevant game, if that exists.

 **120,000 coins per Lich transformation?
 Boy, that sure is expensive!**
 - Lichdom is intended as a high initial cost, high long-time return for the character who undergoes this transformation.
 The auto-revival aspect matters more in no reload runs.